wxWidgets/wxWidgets/docs/contributing/how-to-release.md

    contained in the copied release ZIP and not from the current working wx directory.

-4. Copy these Windows packages back to your Linux or OSX `distrib/release/x.y.z` directory so you can continue with the upload step with all packages
+4. Copy `wxMSW-x.y.z-Setup.exe` back to your Linux or OSX `distrib/release/x.y.z` directory so you can continue with the upload step with all packages available.
+Also create a ZIP file from the CHM one:
-   available:

-    wxMSW-x.y.z-Setup.exe
-    wxWidgets-x.y.z.chm
+    zip wxWidgets-x.y.z-docs-chm.zip wxWidgets-x.y.z.chm

-5. Run `./build/tools/post-release.sh` to update the sha1sums in
-   `docs/release.md` and commit the changes.
+   and copy/move it to the same directory.

+5. Update the version in `docs/release.md` (typically just a global search and replace) and run `./build/tools/post-release.sh` to update the sha1sums in it, then commit the changes.
+Notice that when making an RC, the version must be explicitly specified on this script command line.

 ## Uploading